-IBS is generally classified as a functional disorder because it impairs the functioning of the body’s normal activities, such as the movement of the intestines, the sensitivity of the nerves of the intestines, or the way in which the brain controls some of these functions.
-However, although the normal functioning is impaired, there are no structural abnormalities that can be found with an endoscope (a flexible viewing tube), x-rays, biopsies, or blood tests.
+IBS is a disorder of the movement of the intestines, the sensitivity of the nerves of the intestines, or the way in which the brain controls some of these functions.
+However, although the normal functioning is impaired, there are no structural abnormalities that can be found with an endoscope (a flexible viewing tube), imaging studies, biopsies, or blood tests.
 Thus, IBS is identified by the characteristics of the symptoms and, when done, normal results of tests.

 Causes of IBS

-The cause of irritable bowel syndrome is not clear.
-In many people with IBS, the digestive tract is especially sensitive to many stimuli.
+The cause of IBS is not clear.
+In many people with IBS, the digestive tract is especially sensitive to stimuli.
 People may experience discomfort caused by intestinal gas or contractions that other people do not find distressing.
 Although the changes in bowel movements that occur with IBS might seem to be related to abnormal intestinal contractions, not all people with IBS have abnormal contractions, and in many of those who do, the abnormal contractions do not always coincide with symptoms.
-In some people, symptoms of IBS begin after an episode of gastroenteritis Gastroenteritis read more .
+In some people, symptoms of IBS begin after an episode of gastroenteritis Gastroenteritis .

 For some people, high-calorie meals or a high-fat diet may be a trigger.